-The source of radiation is protons rather than x-rays (photons).
-This is a type of particle therapy which uses a beam of protons to irradiate the tumour.
+The source of radiation is protons rather than X-rays (photons).
+This is a type of particle therapy that uses a beam of protons to irradiate the tumour.
 The proton beam is aimed at the tumour.
-The dose of radiation to normal tissue from a proton beam is less than the dose from an x-ray beam.
+The dose of radiation to normal tissue from a proton beam is less than the dose from an X-ray beam.
 All protons of a given energy have a certain range; no proton penetrates beyond that distance, so this treatment is appropriate in cases where there is a need for the radiation dose to fall off to zero after it hits the target.
-In conformal therapy there is exit radiation beyond the tumour, which is why you may lose some hair on the side where the beam leaves your head, but proton beams slow down and stop within the target.
+In conformal radiation therapy, there is exit radiation beyond the tumour, which is why you may lose some hair on the side where the beams leave your head, but proton beams slow down and stop within the target.
 Proton beam therapy is expensive.
-At the moment there is proton beam machine in the UK but these can only be used for eye cancer.
-People who need this treatment have to go the USA (the NHS covers costs for this) but there are plans to have two proton beam centres in the UK by 2018.
-The treatment is delivered as conformal therapy and as radiosurgery.
+There are two proton beam therapy centres in the UK: one at The Christie, in Manchester, and one at University College London Hospitals.
+Patients now benefit from being treated in the UK.